buildpacks/spec/buildpack.md

 If a buildpack order entry within a group has the parameter `optional = true`, then a copy of the group without the entry MUST be repeated after the original group.

+#### Image Extensions

+Image extensions participate in the buildpack [detection](#detector) process, with the same `UID`, `GID`, and interface for `/bin/detect`.
+However:
+- Detection is optional for extensions, and they are assumed to pass detection when it is not present.
+A `/bin/detect` that exits with a 0 exit code passes detection, and fails otherwise.
+- Extensions MUST only output `provides` entries to the build plan.
+They MUST NOT output `requires`.
+- Extensions MUST all precede buildpacks in [order](#ordertoml-toml) definitions.
+- Extensions MUST always be optional.

 ## Phase #2: Analysis

 ![Analysis](img/analysis.svg)